i-pan/kaggle-rsna18/README.md

 ## Keras

-We countered the following error using Keras 2.2.0.
+We encountered the following error using Keras 2.2.0.
 `TypeError: softmax() got an unexpected keyword argument 'axis'`

 This can be fixed by editing `keras/backend/tensorflow_backend.py` in your Python packages.
 Look for `tf.nn.softmax(x, axis=axis)` and remove the `axis` argument.